MichaelkhalafG/my-portfolio-v2/README.md

 Portfolio of Michael Khalaf
 Welcome to the portfolio website of Michael Khalaf, a dedicated and skilled front-end developer specializing in React.js.
-This project serves as a personal introduction, showcasing my skills, projects, and contact information.
+This project is a personal introduction, showcasing my skills, projects, and contact information.

-Table of Contents
 About
-Technologies Used
-Setup and Installation
-Features
-Contact
-License
-About
-This portfolio website was created using Create React App (CRA) and serves as a digital resume and showcase of my work.
+This portfolio website was created using the Create React App (CRA) and serves as a digital resume and showcase of my work.
 It highlights my professional experience, technical skills, and personal projects, providing an overview of my capabilities as a developer.

 Technologies Used
 This project utilizes the following technologies and tools: